PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Making a game (Scratch)/english.md

 You'll notice that the code blocks "fit" together.
 Now if we click the green flag the cat will say "Hello!"!

 # Follow the mouse-pointer
-We can make the cat follow the mouse.
+We can make the cat follow the mouse pointer.

 Go to the "Motion" tab and simply add the `go to` code block under the `say` block.
 Then change the `go to` block to go to the "mouse-pointer"...